South Sudan Country Summary

 Economy

-South Sudan's economy is heavily reliant on oil revenue, which accounts for the vast majority of its income, with approximately $1.6 billion generated annually.
-However, the economy suffers from endemic corruption, mismanagement, and a lack of transparency, particularly in the oil sector, which has led to significant risks for businesses.
-The transitional government has made little progress on essential reforms, and the absence of a stable legal and regulatory framework further complicates the investment climate.
+South Sudan's economy is heavily reliant on oil revenue, which accounts for the majority of its income, with approximately $1.6 billion generated annually.
+However, the economy suffers from endemic corruption, mismanagement, and a lack of transparency, particularly within the oil sector, which has led to significant risks for businesses operating in the country.
+The transitional government has made little progress in implementing necessary reforms, further exacerbating the challenges faced by investors.

 Buy Full South Sudan Report